ga3001/LinkSharing/README.md

 # LinkSharing
-This repository contains Full Stack application.
+This repository contains code for Full Stack Web Application.